 We have designed and built Siqni with love and great care.
-We have tried to create a employee survey that has a soul and that will genuinely create change and development (both in the people and in the organization).
-We believe that unlike in any other survey, a personal relationship will be created between the respondent and Siqni.
-Based on the Siqnis that have already been implemented this has happened, and because of this, our survey will continue living in the organization, demanding change.
-And in the end, nothing else matters as much as development.
+We have tried to create an employee survey that has a soul and that will genuinely bring about development and change (both in the people and in the organization).
+We believe that, unlike in any other survey, a personal relationship is created between the respondent and Siqni.
+Based on the Siqnis that have already been implemented, this has happened, and because of this, our survey will continue to live in the organization and demand change.
+In the end, nothing matters but improvement.

-But let’s get back to Lenni’s feedback.
-I won’t explain it any further, I have Lenni’s permission to release it as it is.
+However, let’s get back to Lenni’s feedback.
+I won’t explain it any further myself as I have Lenni’s permission to release it as it is.
 Thank you Lenni for your feedback.
-We are extremely delighted by it.
+We are delighted with it!

 Well, I have to return to this.
-I hope that last fall at the feedback session you could see my reluctant attitude towards personnel surveys.
+I hope that last fall at the feedback session reflected a certain kind of reluctance on my part towards employee surveys.
 I hope this so that the words that follow would have a bigger effect.

-I am extremely satisfied with Siqni.
+I am extremely happy with Siqni.
 During the past year, it has been a great tool for our management and team leaders.
-What I most like about Siqni is the ideology it’s built on.
-As the survey focuses on the most significant issues for the personnel, it makes the employees’ commitment to develop the organization together with us extremely high.
+But what I most like about Siqni is the ideology it’s built on.
+As the survey focuses on the most significant factors for the personnel, it makes the employees’ commitment to develop the organization together with us extremely high.

-What has been a completely new phenomenon to me is having the employees actively asking for information on how Siqni is affecting work and development issues.
-The employees have given feedback on Siqni, and contrary to what I’ve experienced before, they have demanded a reaction from the management.
-I’m used to everyone forgetting a survey until it’s time for the following year’s survey.
+What has been a completely new to me is that the employees have actively asked for information on how Siqni is affecting their work and development.
+The employees have given feedback on Siqni, and contrary to what I’ve experienced before, they have demanded feedback from the management.
+I’m used to everyone forgetting about the survey until it’s time to repeat it the following year.
 This time, we have discussed the open-ended questions and the actions they’ve led to together with the team, at least in the monthly meetings, but also during other appropriate moments.
-This has resulted in positive feedback and from what I can see, people feel like they can participate more.
+This has resulted in positive feedback and from what I can see, people’s experience of inclusion has improved.

-This is the first time I feel like I’ve genuinely benefited from a survey like this.
-You’ve succeeded in what others have failed at so far: you’ve restored my faith in personnel surveys.
+This is the first time I feel like I’ve genuinely benefited from such a survey.
+You’ve succeeded where others have so far failed: you’ve restored my faith in employee surveys.